 Tribulation and anguish, upon every soul of man that doeth evil, of the Jew first, and also of the Gentile; But glory, honour, and peace, to every man that worketh good, to the Jew first, and also to the Gentile: For there is no respect of persons with God. – Romans 2:9,11 KJV

-It is important to highlight that the Jews require signs and wonders, and Jesus, and the early Church was all about signs and wonders.
-As you’ll see in this progression however, the Gentile Gospel of Grace transitioned to ‘salvation to everyone that believeth’.
+It is important to highlight that the Jews require signs and wonders, and Jesus and the early Church was all about signs and wonders.
+As you’ll see in this progression however, the Gentile Gospel of Grace transitioned to ‘salvation to every one that believeth’.
 Romans 3:28 declares ‘a man is justified by faith’.

 These twelve Jesus sent forth, and commanded them, saying, Go not into the way of the Gentiles, and into any city of the Samaritans enter ye not: But go rather to the lost sheep of the house of Israel. – Matthew 10:5,6 KJV

 The Gospel came FOR the Jews, not the Gentiles.
 You and I are now fellow-heirs because of the rejection of the Jewish people to their Messiah.
 Prophetically, the story of Jacob and Esau is a foreshadow of this transition.
-While Esau was the first born and chosen (Jew), he rejected his birthright and Jacob (Gentile) was able to take it for himself.
+While Esau was the firstborn and chosen (Jew), he rejected his birthright and Jacob (Gentile) was able to take it for himself.
 The second and final coming of Christ will be the last sign for the Jews.
 He will take his Gentile bride from the earth and there deal with the Jews again – this time coming as an earthly King as they had originally anticipated.

-Take for example the beginning of the book of Acts – when the fulfillment of the outpouring of His Spirit was come, it came to Jews.
+Take for example the beginning of the book of Acts – when the fulfillment of the outpouring of His Spirit has come, it came to Jews.
 This is notably known as the formation of the New Testament Church in Acts 1-2.

 And, being assembled together with them, commanded them that they should not depart from Jerusalem, but wait for the promise of the Father, which, saith he, ye have heard of me.
 For John truly baptized with water; but ye shall be baptized with the Holy Ghost not many days hence. – Acts 1:4,5 KJV